Akhier/DragonheartedCode/2014/06 June/Making of a Simple Roguelike - Part 1 Setting Up.md

    leave alone enter inpack
 ```

-Next as you might intuite will be the state of being in a pack which is called inpack
+Next as you might intuit will be the state of being in a pack which is called inpack

 ```
 If see_player